wazuh/wazuh-documentation/source/user-manual/api/index.rst

 RESTful API
 ==========================

-Wazuh API is an open source RESTful API to interact with OSSEC from your own application or with a simple web browser or tools like cURL.
+Wazuh API is an open source RESTful API to interact with the Wazuh manager from your own application, with a simple web browser or tools like cURL.

-Our goal is to completely manage OSSEC remotely.
-Perform everyday actions like adding an agent, restart OSSEC, or look for syscheck files are now simplest using Wazuh API.
+Our goal is to completely manage the Wazuh manager remotely.
+Perform everyday actions like adding an agent, restart the manager, or look for syscheck files are now simplest using Wazuh API.

 If you want to get some idea of what you can do with this tool, just visit the :ref:`Use Cases <wazuh_api_use_cases>`.